What Causes Hair Loss In Teenage Girls And How To Stop It?

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 Hair loss in teenage girls is not a common occurrence.
 The American Academy of Dermatology (AAD) states that losing about 50 to 100 strands of hair per day is a natural occurrence (1).
 However, it is not the same for teenagers.
-The most common causes for hair loss during teenage include genetic factors, underlying medical reasons, or hormonal imbalances.
+The most common causes of hair loss during teenage years include genetic factors, underlying medical reasons, or hormonal imbalances.
 It should be noted that most of the causes of hair loss or baldness in teens are temporary and will go away either on their own or with the help of treatment.
 Read on to know more about the causes, treatment, and prevention of hair loss in teen girls.

 In This Article